flybywiresim/docs/docs/fbw-a32nx/support/exp.md

 ### Pause at Top of Descent (TOD)

 - New setting in located in the EFB under Realism - Pause at Top of Descent (TOD).
-- This is configurable by distance between 0-50 nm before TOD.
+- This is configurable by distance between 0 - 50 NM before TOD.
 - When enabled, flight will pause at the specified distance before TOD.
 - If the TOD point shifts before your present position, or AP mode reverts to CRZ, this will pause the simulation.